How to put a 1911 back together

 Using Your Fingers, a Barrel Bushing Wrench or Real Avid Bench Block, press the Recoil Spring Plug Flush and move the Barrel bushing to the 6 o’clock position.

-The gun is now reassembled and ready to perform the 1911 Function and safety Check.
+The gun is now reassembled.
+It is critical that you test the gun for safety and proper function.
+Please perform the 1911 Function and safety Check.

 There you have it.
-Now you know how to reassemble a 1911 Pistol.
+Now you know how to put a 1911 back together.
 This one is a Kimber, but these steps will work with any 1911 with a barrel bushing.